-Hairy cell leukemia (HCL) is a rare form of cancer.
-It involves white blood cells called B lymphocytes.
+Hairy cell leukemia (HCL) is a rare, slow-growing blood cancer.
+It affects white blood cells called B lymphocytes.
 White blood cells protect the body from infection.
-HCL gets its name from the tiny hair-like projections that stick out of the surface of these cancer cells.
-Illness results from the buildup of these cancer cells in the bone marrow and spleen.
+HCL cells look hairy.
+Illness happens when these cells build up in the bone marrow and spleen.

-The exact cause of HCL is unknown, but it may be linked to a genetic mutation.
+The cause of HCL is not clear.
+It may be linked to changes in a gene.

-HCL occurs more often in men.
-It also occurs more often in people over 50 years old.
+HCL is more common in men and people over 50 years old.

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 General information about hairy cell leukemia treatment.
 National Cancer Institute website.
 Available at: https://www.cancer.gov/types/leukemia/patient/hairy-cell-treatment-pdq.
-Updated April 6, 2016.
-Accessed January 8, 2018.
+Accessed March 25, 2021.

 Hairy cell leukemia.
 Leukemia & Lymphoma Society website.
 Available at: http://www.lls.org/leukemia/hairy-cell-leukemia.
-Accessed January 8, 2018.
+Accessed March 25, 2021.

 Treating hairy cell leukemia.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/chronic-lymphocytic-leukemia/treating/hairy-cell-leukemia.html.
-Updated April 11, 2016.
-Accessed January 8, 2018.
+Accessed March 25, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.